joshrotenberg/md-clj/README.md

-There are two ways to use both the client and worker side: a more raw API that gives you pretty close access to the underlying Java implementation and a slightly more cooked API that looks more like a fancy DSL.
+There are two ways to use both the client and worker side: a more raw API that gives you pretty close access to the underlying Java implementation and a slightly more cooked API that looks more like a fancy DSL (see the first example above).
 You can mix and match, using one for the client and another for the worker without issue.
 Note also that 0MQ's cross language capability is a high point, so you should be able to easily write, say, your workers in Clojure and your clients in PHP/Java/Lua/C/C++ (that's the list of language I see with an example Majordomo API already written in they guide, but any language that has 0MQ bindings would work with a little effort).

 ```clojure
 (ns my.app